-As a member of the firm's Litigation Department, Matthew practices in the areas of commercial civil litigation and white-collar criminal and regulatory defense.
-He actively litigates in federal and state courts, as well as before administrative agencies, regulatory bodies and in alternate dispute resolution forums throughout the United States.
+Co-Chair of the firm's White Collar Compliance & Defense Practice, Matthew is a criminal and civil trial lawyer with an active litigation practice in federal and state courts, as well as before administrative agencies, regulatory bodies and in alternate dispute resolution forums throughout the United States.

-Matthew has significant experience in emerging issues involving the intersection of the law and technology, including the cutting-edge and increasingly relevant areas of e-discovery, digital privacy, social networking and other hot button topics that are a consequence of the digitalization of today’s world.
+Matthew has significant experience and is a recognized leader in emerging issues involving the intersection of the law and technology, including the cutting-edge and increasingly relevant areas of e-discovery, digital privacy, social networking, cyber security, and other hot button topics that are a consequence of the digitalization of today’s world both in the criminal and civil context.
 Matthew’s clients routinely rely on him to advocate for an extension of traditional legal concepts, such as fundamental constitutional rights and other hallmarks of the legal system, in circumstances where the advancement of the law has lagged behind the fast moving, technologically-driven methods of modern business and society.
 He strategically builds and defends cases through digital forensics and other non-traditional forms of evidence, including where the use of such evidence presents issues of first impression for the courts and other forums in which he appears.

 Matthew's business litigation practice includes experience representing individuals and businesses in the prosecution and defense of complex civil actions involving: